 Roy Oswalt was a phenomenal starting pitcher for the Astros from 2001 to 2010.
 My dad looked forward to days when Roy started because he thought Roy worked quickly.
 This makes me wonder: how do games Roy Oswalt started compare to other Astros' pitchers?

 It turns out that my dad's intuition was correct: Astros games started by Roy Oswalt are relatively quick!
-Compared to other Astros starting pitchers with at least 30 starts since 1995, only one pitcher works faster: Hunter Brown, a starter whose first full season was 2023 when the rules changed.
+Compared to other Astros starting pitchers with at least 30 starts since 1995, only two pitchers work faster:

 In the end, baseball games are still pretty long though, and there are 162 of them a year.
 Am I using my time wisely by watching them?
-For example, the last marathon I ran took me 3:56:59.
-Based on my average pace, how many 5K could I have run during recent Astros games?
-Quite a few it turns out.